Texana - Texas Books and News

 A good kitchen chef can apply their skills of ingenuity to the bar and quickly see how easy it it to turn standard well drinks into memorable cocktails.
 Good cooks know that their creations taste better if they use original ingredients.
 Instead of using, say, a can of Cream of Mushroom Soup for your chicken casserole, a better dish will result with a homemade, from-scratch mushroom white sauce.
 This rule also applies to drinks from the bar.

 Want to make the best Bloody Marys?
 Then, stir up your own Bloody Mary mix.
-Spears includes recipes for Bloody Mary and sweet n' sour mixes that are used at his Reata restaurants.
+Spears includes Bloody Mary recipes and sweet n' sour mixes that are used at his Reata restaurants.

 Spears devotes an entire chapter to Cowboy Coffee Drinks, which includes nine caffeinated cocktail recipes.
 Instead of traditional Irish Coffee ingredients, Boquillas Border Coffee calls for 1½ ounces Jose Cuervo Tequila and is sweetened with a tablespoon of sugar and a tablespoon of Kahlua Cream, the recipe for which is also included in the book.
 Another drink is the Alpine Latte, referring to the Reata Restaurent in the colorful city of Alpine in West Texas.
 This coffee drink includes Bailey's Irish Cream, amaretto and Frangelico liqueurs, whipped cream and almonds.
 It is described it as "sweet, soothing and smooth as a baby's bottom."